WW2 Civil Defence Breast Badges

 "Old Gold" Yellow Civil Defence CD Breast Chest Badge - ARP Pattern 75

-The new embroidered 'old gold' CD (Civil Defence) with crown badge was was introduced in the autumn of 1941 (to coincide with the release of the new uniforms - some rescue parties are known to have received the battledress as early as February 1941).
+The new embroidered 'old gold' CD (Civil Defence) with crown badge was introduced in the autumn of 1941 (to coincide with the release of the new uniforms - some rescue parties are known to have received the battledress as early as February 1941).
 All new serge battledress and women's serge tunics had the badge pre-sewn to the left breast pocket prior to the garment being issued (some former members of the Wardens' Service preferred to re-use their red lettered ARP badge in favour of the CD badge).

 By the summer of 1943 a printed version of the CD badge was issued and the badge was no longer sewn onto the uniforms.
 It was envisaged that badges would be reused (so if a battledress was worn out, the badge would be removed).
-A high number of period photographs show the red ARP oval badge being reused on battledress blouses - this was officially sanctioned.
+A high number of period photographs show the red ARP oval badge being worn on battledress blouses - this was officially sanctioned.

 Manufacturers were supplied with a sample copy of the CD breast badge but each firm would produce a badge that was slightly different to the pattern.
 Consequently there are a number of original badges that have noticeable differences, especially with regards to how the King's crown was embroidered.

 By the summer of 1943 a printed version of the CD badge was issued and the badge was no longer sewn onto the uniforms.
 It was envisaged that badges would be reused (so if a battledress was worn out, the badge would be removed).
-A high number of period photographs show the red ARP oval badge being reused on battledress blouses - this was officially sanctioned.
+A high number of period photographs show the red ARP oval badge being worn on battledress blouses - this was officially sanctioned.

 Manufacturers were supplied with a sample copy of the CD breast badge but each firm would produce a badge that was slightly different to the pattern.
 Consequently there are a number of original badges that have noticeable differences, especially with regards to how the King's crown was embroidered.